eranschweitzer/synfeeder/README.md

 ```
 From experience we recommend increasing the iteration number to greater than the default 20.

-While the algorithm produces radial systems, occassionally parallel elements are produced.
+While the algorithm produces radial systems, parallel elements can be produced.
-To check if any radial elements exists try `any(e.num_parallel > 1)`.
+To check if any parallel elements exists try `any(e.num_parallel > 1)`.
-The utility function `parallel_branch_join()` is provided to combine parallel branches and allow for the radial algorithms to be used.
+The utility function `parallel_branch_join()` is provided to combine parallel branches to enable use of the radial algorithms.

-A simple set of commands to create and solve a feeder is:
+A simple set of commands to create and solve a feeder using a radial powerflow is:
 ```matlab
   >> [n,e] = single_feeder_gen();
   >> mpc = matpower_fmt(n,e);